daniele-baccega/cnn-ecgs-ptbxl/README.md

 ```

 Log out and log back in so that your group membership is re-evaluated.

+### Setting up kaggle token
+1. Go to the kaggle website.
+2. Click on _Your profile_ button on the top right and then select _Account_.
+3. Scroll down to the _API_ section and click on the _Create New Token_ button.
+4. It will initiate the download of a file call kaggle.json.
+Save the file at a known location on your machine.
+5. Then move the kaggle.json to ~/.kaggle location, if ~/.kaggle does’t exist you can create a directory in home with the same name.

 ## HOW TO REPRODUCE
 To reproduce the results presented in the paper run: